 The A.J.
 Conti Transcendence Turntable

 Armando (A.J.)
 Conti designed his last turntable to serve as his personal reference.
 This final design represents a culmination of his life-long quest to build the turntable that is the most silent and true to the original recording.
-He first called this new design the “Comparitor”, but considered names such as “Masterdeck”, “Analog Masterdeck” or “Studio Masterdeck” later on.
+He first called this new design the “Comparitor”, and considered names such as “Masterdeck”, “Analog Masterdeck” or “Studio Masterdeck.”
 Unfortunately, he never had a chance to formally name it.
-Following his sudden death in October 2016, one name, at the suggestion of Joe Harley of AudioQuest, and proud owner of the new turntable, seemed like a fitting tribute to the designer and the reflection of the superior breath-taking design, the A.J.
-Conti Transcendence.
+Following his sudden death in October 2016, one name, at the suggestion of Joe Harley of AudioQuest, and proud owner of the new turntable, seemed like a fitting tribute to the designer and the reflection of the superior breath-taking design, “The A.J.
+Conti Transcendence.”

 The A.J.
 Conti Transcendence turntable is A.J.’s tribute to the science and art of vinyl music reproduction, an expression of the pinnacle of record playback.
 It is the result of the same “Basis Systems Approach” of product development as used in other Basis products, where each individual subsystem contributing to the performance of the product is identified.
 Specific goals for the performance of each subsystem are developed based on their function.
 Each system is designed, based on fundamental principles of physics, and then tested and optimized to perform its function to the highest level.
 Only after each system has demonstrated superior performance at its defined function is it approved for use in the final product.